 To learn more about how you can support the Law Center’s work, contact Natalie at [email protected].

-Prior to joining the Law Center, Ari was an AMVETS Veterans’ Advocacy Legal Fellow, where he focused on litigation and policy work surrounding military mental health and suicide policy.
-Ari earned his undergraduate degree from Cornell University and his JD from Stanford Law School.
+Prior to joining the Law Center, Ari was an AMVETS Veterans’ Advocacy Legal Fellow, where he focused on litigation and policy work surrounding the military justice system’s treatment of mental health and suicide.
+He also published multiple law review articles on these topics.
+Ari earned his undergraduate degree from Cornell University and his law degree from Stanford Law School.

 Chief Operating Officer